RishabhSisodia/Virtual-Reality-Arm-Gear/README.md

 * Contiki OS 2.2+

 ## Description
-This project was made for the **Summer Internship, GAIP at National University of Singapore** under the supervision of Dr. Anand Bhojan, Dr. Chan Mun Chun and Dr. Tan Wee Kek.
-It provides an economical IOT solution created using CC2650, RPI3 and UNITY to mimic body motion which is projected on UNITY 3D model.
+This project was made for the **Summer Internship, GAIP at National University of Singapore** under the supervision of *Dr. Anand Bhojan, Dr. Chan Mun Chun and Dr. Tan Wee Kek*.
+It provides an economical IOT solution created using **CC2650, RPI3 and UNITY** to mimic body motion which is projected on UNITY 3D model.
-Regular Physiotherapy Gamification for training paralyzed subject is the main target behind the project.
-It also aims on training muslces memory which can be beneficial for scenario such as safety drill and VR gaming.
+*Regular Physiotherapy Gamification* for training paralyzed subject is the main target behind the project.
+It also aims on training muslces memory which can be beneficial for scenario such as *Safety drill* and *VR Gaming*.

 ## Architecture
 The architecture of the project is as follows: